 City of Oak Ridge official website Oak Ridge Convention and Visitors Bureau Oak Ridge, Tennessee at DMOZ Historic photos of Oak Ridge amid the Manhattan Project

-Cities in Tennessee - Oak Ridge, Tennessee - Planned metros/cities in the United States - Populated places established in 1942 - Cities in Anderson County, Tennessee - Cities in Roane County, Tennessee - Manhattan Project - Knoxville urbane region - Company suburbs in Tennessee - 1942 establishments in Tennessee
+Categories: Cities in Tennessee - Oak Ridge, Tennessee - Planned metros/cities in the United States - Populated places established in 1942 - Cities in Anderson County, Tennessee - Cities in Roane County, Tennessee - Manhattan Project - Knoxville urbane region - Company suburbs in Tennessee - 1942 establishments in Tennessee